AWegnerGitHub/awegnergithub.github.io-content/2018_11_15_autobuilding_this_blog.md

 The deployment ends by pinging Google and Bing with my `sitemap.xml`.
 This is an automated way of telling the two search engines that the site has been updated and they should recheck the sitemap and reindex as appropriate.
-It doesn't guarantee they will crawl the site immediately, but it does let them know their is an update before their next scheduled crawl.
+It doesn't guarantee they will crawl the site immediately, but it does let them know there is an update before their next scheduled crawl.

 ### .travis.yml